 This is your museum!
 Welcome.

 There are many reasons to come to PEM.
 Sometimes, looking at a work of art with someone special by your side is all the motivation you need.
-Sitting in the light-filled Atrium, having lunch outside in the Garden Restaurant, watching the expression on a child's face as she makes a collage — each experience is worth the trip.
+Sitting in the light-filled Atrium, watching the expression on a child's face as she makes a collage — each experience is worth the trip.
 PEM is the place to come for enjoyment, enrichment, sharing with family and friends, and creative stimulation.

 PEM continues to touch lives and to make a difference.